Optimal Placement of Distributed Energy Storage in Power Networks: Discussion and extensions

-First, we explore a few practical power networks, where Theorem \ref{thm:main} applies, i.e., network topologies with generator buses that have single connections.
-In particular, consider the networks shown in Figure \ref{fig:examples}.
+Figure \ref{fig:examples} depicts a few power networks, where Theorem \ref{thm:main} applies, i.e., network topologies with generator buses that have single connections.
+While this may seem quite restrictive, in practice, many networks have generators of this type.
 The single generator single load case in Figure \ref{fig:ex1} models topologies where generators and loads are geographically separated and are connected by a transmission line, e.g., see \cite{6281676}.
-This is common where the inputs for the generation technology (like coal or natural gas) are available far away from where the loads are located in a network.
+This is common where the resources for the generation technology (like coal or natural gas) are available far away from where the loads are located in a network.
 Figure \ref{fig:ex2} is an example of a radial network, i.e., an acyclic graph.
-Most distribution networks conform to this topology, e.g., see \cite{IEEEdistr, bose2012qcqp}.
+Most distribution networks conform to this topology\footnote{Two assumptions in our model hold for transmission networks but not strictly for distribution networks: (a) Resistances in distribution lines are not negligible and hence DC approximation does not generally apply \cite{stott2009}, (b) Three different types of loads, namely, constant power, constant current and constant impedance loads show different behavior in distribution networks \cite{bergenBook}; but in aggregate, demands can be modeled as constant power loads in transmission networks, as in IEEE distribution feeders \cite{IEEEdistr}.}, e.g., see \cite{IEEEdistr, bose2012qcqp}.
 Also, isolated transmission networks, e.g., the power network in Catalina island \cite{xu2010load} are radial in nature.
-Theorem \ref{thm:main} also applies to generic mesh networks that have generator buses with single connections, e.g., the network in Figure \ref{fig:sample network}.

-In all these examples, Theorem \ref{thm:main} implies that for any available storage budget $h$, it is always optimal to place \emph{no storage} on generator buses that have single connections.
-Problem $P$, in general, has multiple optimal solutions, but Theorem \ref{thm:main} proves the existence of an optimum with the property that $b_i^* = 0$ for all $i$ in $\mathcal{K}$.